Apr 2 10:46 UTC

 Current Northern Lights Conditions in Iceland

-The current Aurora is a Kp2-3 (on a scale of 0-9) and is covering all of Iceland.
-Viewed from Reykjavík, when active, the Aurora is positioned between the NNW horizon and the Big Dipper (Ursa Major) star constellation.
-In addition it covers the Faroe Islands and northern-mid Scandinavia.
+The current Aurora is a Kp4-5 (on a scale of 0-9) and will cover all of Iceland from 19:00.
+Viewed from Reykjavík, when active, the Aurora can be visible above the city and in all directions.
+In addition it covers the Faroe Islands, middle Scandinavia and the northern UK.

 Inactive